openSUSE/news-o-o/_posts/2011-07-02-opensuse-weekly-news-issue-182-is-out.markdown

 - Move forwards with the second iteration and implement prefpanes for each list (with options like name,date etc.)

-- Start Cloud integration (If there™s time left at the end of the week!).
+- Start Cloud integration (If thereâ€™s time left at the end of the week!).

-I need to take some time to try and document what I™ve done too which would involve making
+I need to take some time to try and document what Iâ€™ve done too which would involve making
-      comments I™ve written better and maybe putting together a small Hackers Guide to Entomologist.
+      comments Iâ€™ve written better and maybe putting together a small â€œHackers Guide to Entomologistâ€.
 If I have time left over I will definitely do this work before the end of the Summer.

-
+â€

 ## ![Header Picture](http://saigkill.homelinux.net/images/OWN-oxygen-Board1.png)Status Updatesâ–²â–¼

 ### ![Header Picture](http://saigkill.homelinux.net/images/Suse_Box.png)Distribution

+â€œ

         [Andreas
           Jaeger: Factory Progress 2011-07-01](http://lizards.opensuse.org/2011/07/01/factory-progress-2011-07-01/)

-Here™s with some delay the next incarnation of Factory Progress.
-I™ve noticed the
+Hereâ€™s with some delay the next incarnation of Factory Progress.
+Iâ€™ve noticed the
         following changes that might interest people using and developing openSUSE Factory:

 **Package changes**